-How to Find Your Authentic Key to Relaxation
+How to Be More Relaxed By Finding Your Authentic Skeleton Key

 A few months back, I was getting really tired of always being tired.
 I tend to be the type of person that will stay up super late (unknowingly) trying to stay focused and get work done in the uninterrupted quiet.
 But what that always—always—leads to is me being super exhausted, super cranky, and unable to actually focus on the things that really matter.
-Basically the opposite of relaxation on any given level.
+Basically the opposite of how to be more relaxed on any given level.

 Finding Yoga For Relaxation

-In finally accepting that I needed something to help me relax and be able to focus on those things that are most important, I decided to find a yoga class.
+In finally accepting that I needed something to help me learn how to be more relaxed and so I could focus on those things that are most important, I decided to find a yoga class.
 Several of my friends had been swearing by the hot yoga thing, but since there’s no childcare at the yoga studio I had to settle for yoga at the YMCA.

 My first classes proved a challenge, but only because of being worried about my little one being in a new childcare setting that was unfamiliar, and mostly because of something I hadn’t acknowledged before: I didn’t really know HOW to relax.